Why are branding campaigns often difficult to track?

 New Product Branding Campaigns

 Corporate Branding Campaigns

 Corporate branding campaigns are marketing campaigns designed for businesses or corporations.
 Corporate branding campaigns can take different forms.
-They can be a general corporate brand awareness campaign where the company uses various marketing activities to try to increase brand awareness and brand recognition.
+They can be a general corporate brand awareness campaign where the company uses various marketing activities to increase brand awareness and brand recognition.
 It can also be a rebranding campaign, an internal branding campaign, a co-branding campaign, or a new product branding campaign.

 Personal Branding Campaigns

-Personal branding campaigns are marketing campaigns that are designed for individuals to create a form of an association or brand recognition.
+Personal branding campaigns are marketing campaigns that are designed for individuals to create a form of association or brand recognition.
 Personal branding campaigns can be rebranding campaigns or co-branding campaigns.

 There are many instances where a person or a company might decide to go through a rebranding campaign: